How We Found a Missing Scala Class

 findClass on a closed classloader, we needed a bit more detail on class loading than

 -verbose gives us.
 We reached for btrace – a dynamic tracing tool for the JVM.
 BTrace allows you to attach to a running Java process and instrument relevant classes, with no restarting or changes to the application code needed.
 This makes it invaluable in debugging hard-to-reproduce bugs, concurrency issues, and performance problems.
-The documentation can feel somewhat curt at times, but the code samples make up for that.

 To test our hypothesis, we decided to log all